stellalph/WEATHER-DASHBOARD/README.md

 ![alt text](assets/images/Image03.png)

 #### <em>Searched results are saved</em>
-    The searched city is searched in search history
+    The searched city is saved or stored in search history

 ![alt text](assets/images/Image04.png)

 #### <em>Searched results are available in the search history</em>
-    The traveller can view the past searches.
+    The traveller can view the past searches by clicking on the button for the searched city.

 ![alt text](assets/images/Image05.png)